-14.24 Section 1, part b) of policy ENV2 sets out the approach to mitigation and as a last resort, compensation.
-The Council will prepare a Supplementary Planning Document (SPD), for consultation in 2017, to provide more guidance on mitigation, compensation and enhancement.
+- 14.24 Section 1, part b) of policy ENV2 sets out the approach to mitigation and as a last resort, compensation.
+The Council is currently preparing the scope for a Biodiversity Supplementary Planning Document (SPD), which will be issued for consultation later in 2016.
+The SPD will set out in more detail, guidance on mitigation, compensation and enhancement of habitats for protected species including Pink Footed Geese.
 This will apply to both designated sites and habitats outside the designated sites that support species listed as being important in the designations of the internationally important sites.
 In this policy, compensation means provision in kind, for example habitat elsewhere which supports the same range of species and / or the same ecological function, rather than financial compensation.
 It is crucial to the strategic priority of 'no net loss' that appropriate mitigation or, as a last resort, compensation is made.
-The location of appropriate mitigation, replacement or other compensation must follow the sequential approach set out in section 1, part b) and should

-- ideally be as close as possible to the development site.
+The location of appropriate mitigation, replacement or other compensation must follow the sequential approach set out in section 1, part b) and should ideally be as close as possible to the development site.
 The immediate locality of the site includes nearby sites in adjoining Local Authority areas. - 14.25 For designated sites or species, mitigation, replacement or other compensation can take place as part of the development (during the development process), in compliance with the Habitats Regulations 2010 (as amended), This compensation may be provided by the applicant direct, or through another person or organization, such as a local land manager.
 It is sometimes termed 'biodiversity offsetting'.
-The SPD will include examples of how habitat mitigation or compensation could be provided and managed. - 14.26 Landowners and farmers in Fylde play a local role in managing land which includes important habitats, principally for farmland birds and pink-footed geese, and land in the Nature Improvement Area.
-In relation to the to the Fylde Coast the focus is first on avoiding impacts; where this is not possible mitigation options will be explored, including providing alternative functionally linked habitat for Special Protection Area / Ramsar species.
+The SPD will include examples of how habitat mitigation or compensation could be provided and managed. - 14.26 Landowners and farmers in Fylde play a local role in managing land which includes important habitats, principally for migratory birds including pink-footed geese.
+In relation to the Fylde Coast the focus is first on avoiding impacts; where this is not possible mitigation options will be explored, including providing alternative functionally linked habitat for Special Protection Area / Ramsar species.
 The SPD will include examples of mitigation options, particularly in relation to pink footed geese.